seattlerationality/seattlerationality.github.io/lightning-talks.md

     youtube_code: nxeiOPN7ILk
 ---

-Our reading groups often start with somebody giving a short talk.
+Our reading groups start with an opportunity for people to give short talks on things they're excited about.
 Here are some examples:

 {% for talk in page.talks %}
 * **{{talk.topic}}** (by {{talk.speaker}}, on {{talk.date | date:'%Y %b %d'}})